-Bike racks at the Burgess Sport Center in Menlo Park are located outside the travel path of pedestrians
+Bike racks at UC Berkeley are located outside the travel path of pedestrians.

-Overflow demand for bike parking at the Palo Alto Caltrain station
+Overflow demand for bike parking at the Palo Alto Caltrain station.

-10.4.1 Security and Theft from Vandalism
+10.4.1 Security and Theft From Vandalism

 - Racks should not be obscured by landscaping, fences, or other obstructions. - Racks should be lit at night to protect both the bicycle and the user. - Visibility to racks should be provided to at least one of the following: security guard, station agent, parking garage attendants, clerks, vendors, or passing pedestrians. - Unguarded shared parking areas should issue keys only to those who share an affiliation.
 Locker placement is more flexible, but it should still be convenient for the bicyclist.
 A rule of thumb is that lockers should be located at least as close as the nearest motor vehicle parking, if any.